FRANCE

 Top 10 Châteaux in the Loire Valley

-Highlights: The double-helix staircase, attributed to Leonardo da Vinci, is a masterpiece of Renaissance architecture.
-You can explore over 400 rooms, royal chambers, and the opulent hunting hall.
+Key Highlights: The double-helix staircase, attributed to Leonardo da Vinci, is a masterpiece of Renaissance architecture.
+Explore over 400 rooms, royal chambers, and the opulent hunting hall.
 The rooftop terraces offer panoramic views of the surrounding 13,000-acre estate, one of the largest enclosed parks in Europe.
-Chambord also hosts spectacular light and sound shows during summer evenings, bringing its history to life.
+Chambord also hosts spectacular light and sound shows during summer evenings.

 2. Château de Chenonceau – The Château of Ladies